ConorBreen959/SRA-Toolkit/README.md

 The shell script by default reads a text file containing SRA accession IDs, or alternatively a single ID can be specified on the command line.

+The path to where the Singularity image has been built should be specified in the shell script before use.

 ### Script usage - Flags

 -a   |   Specify a single accession to download.
 The accession ID must be provided on the command line with the flag.